id-studiolab/Connected-Interaction-Kit/docs/tutorials/adding-inputs-and-outputs/part-2.md

         motor.value = False
     time.sleep(0.1)
 ```
+{% endtab %}

+{% endtabs %}

 {:.highlight}
 It is advisable to regularly back up the code stored on the `CIRCUITPY` drive to your computer.
-That way, you have something to fall back on should a memory loss occur or your ItsyBitsy is misplaced.
+That way, you have something to fall back on should a memory loss occur or your microcontroller is misplaced.

 [Next Tutorial](../connecting-to-the-internet/){: .btn .btn-blue }